MaciejGd/FileShare/README.md

 ### Additional options
 When launching server using command line additional flags can be specified:
 * -h or --help  : get information about application
-* -p or --path  : after using this flag specify the path you want to host to a client instead of **download** dir
+* -p or --path  : after using flag specify the path to directory you want to host to a client instead of **download** dir
 * -f or --serve : after this flag specify index.html file you want to serve (one-liner usage of FileShare)